touilleMan/touilleman.github.io/touilleman.xyz/content/blog/2016-08-01_mongodb-at-the-europython-and-a-new-sync-async-odm-umongo/content.md

-title: MongoDB at the EuroPython and a new sync/async ODM: μMongo
+Title: MongoDB at the EuroPython and a new sync/async ODM: μMongo
----
-author: Emmanuel Leblond
----
-pub_date: 2016-08-01
+Date: 2016-08-01
----
+Category: Python
-categories: python, mongo
+Tags: python, mongo
----
-twitter_handle: touilleMan
----
-body:

 Coming back from the [EuroPython](https://ep2016.europython.eu) where I could share feelings about the MongoDB ODMs in Python.
 I've learned few things there: